Shinn East

 About Shinn East

 Shinn East is a sushi restaurant in New York City led by chef/owner Mike Lian.
-The verified basics are direct: it serves sushi, follows a casual dress code, is open Tuesday through Sunday from 1–10 PM, with Monday closed.
+It serves sushi, follows a casual dress code, is open Tuesday through Sunday from 1–10 PM, with Monday closed.
 It has also been recognized by Opinionated About Dining in its Top Restaurants in North America listings for 2025 and as Recommended for 2026.

 A New York City sushi choice with clear basics

-The strongest grounded case for Shinn East is simple: it is a New York City sushi restaurant with a named chef/owner and outside recognition from Opinionated About Dining.
-For diners comparing sushi options, those facts make it easier to place on a shortlist without relying on unverified claims about format, seating, price, or signature dishes.
+The appeal of Shinn East is simple: it is a New York City sushi restaurant with a named chef/owner and outside recognition from Opinionated About Dining.
+For diners comparing sushi options, those facts make it easier to place on a shortlist.

-Because the verified information does not specify a tasting-menu format, a counter setup, a seat count, or a particular specialty, the safest expectation is to treat Shinn East broadly as a sushi-focused restaurant rather than planning around a specific dish or service style.
+Plan for Shinn East broadly as a sushi-focused restaurant rather than around a specific dish or service style.
 Chef Mike Lian gives the restaurant a clear culinary anchor, while the casual dress code keeps the planning practical.

 Go when sushi is the priority

 Shinn East makes the most sense when the main goal is sushi in New York City.
-The verified hours are Tuesday through Sunday from 1–10 PM, so it can work for diners planning within that window, while Monday is not an option.
-Beyond those basics, details such as menu structure, pricing, beverage program, dietary accommodations should be confirmed directly before booking.
+The hours are Tuesday through Sunday from 1–10 PM, so it can work for diners planning within that window, while Monday is not an option.
+Details such as menu structure, pricing, beverage program, dietary accommodations should be confirmed directly before booking.

 Who should choose it over another New York sushi table